| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||20||$60.00|| ADD TO CART|

 Significance and Use

-1.2 Performing Location—This test method shall be performed in a testing laboratory or the field where the specified apparatus and environmental conditions are implemented.
+1.4 Performing Location—This test method may be performed anywhere the specified apparatuses and environmental conditions can be implemented.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 E2521 Terminology for Evaluating Response Robot Capabilities